Lu1815/VirtualNotebook/README.md

     npm i packageName
 ```

-By default npm is going to install the latest version of each package if there is no version specified.
+By default npm is going to install the latest version of each package if there is no version specified